paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 The first approach, using Bayesian updating, uses {term}`Physics of Failure <Physics of failure>` considerations to derive a prior reliability estimate, which is then updated using statistical data in order to reduce {term}`model uncertainty <Model uncertainty>` and to derive more realistic results.
 Bayesian methods for model updating are discussed more detail in {numref}`method_7` of this handbook.

 The second approach uses {term}`statistical methods <Statistical method>` in order to establish a fixed "base failure rate" for a certain item or family of items, and the {term}`Physics of Failure <Physics of failure>` is then used to determine acceleration factors depending on the considered design, its use conditions and the environment.
-Models based on this approach are provided e.g. in the FIDES guide {cite:t}`method-UTE-C80-811` , which is considered as a basis for EEE reliability prediction in this handbook ({numref}`sec_eee_handbook`), or in the NSWC handbook for Mechanical reliability prediction {cite:t}`method-NSWC-11` , see {numref}`sec_mech_handbook` for discussion.
+Models based on this approach are provided e.g. in the FIDES guide {cite:t}`method-UTE-C80-811` , which is considered as a basis for {term}`EEE` reliability prediction in this handbook ({numref}`sec_eee_handbook`), or in the NSWC handbook for Mechanical reliability prediction {cite:t}`method-NSWC-11` , see {numref}`sec_mech_handbook` for discussion.

 Among the two approaches, the Bayesian approach is generally preferred from an uncertainty quantification point of view, as it allows to consistently account for the amount of information provided by statistics and {term}`Physics of Failure <Physics of failure>` (e.g. sample size of the failure data used for updating, degree of belief in the {term}`failure mechanism <Failure mechanism>` modelling).
 However, the Bayesian approach may sometimes be difficult to apply in practice, e.g. if aggregated failure rate data is available from a different field of application, but the underlying data that could be used in a Bayesian framework cannot be accessed.
 In this case, the second approach with statistical base failure rates "tuned" to fit the specific application with the aid of multiplicative PoF factors may be the method of choice from a practical point of view.